-After the completion of this offering, we do not anticipate declaring any cash dividends to holders of our common stock in the foreseeable future.
-In addition, under our Loan Agreement, we are restricted from paying any dividends or making any distributions on account of our capital stock.
+We do not anticipate declaring any cash dividends to holders of our common stock in the foreseeable future.
+In addition, under our Loan and Security Agreement, we are restricted from paying any dividends or making any distributions on account of our capital stock.
 Our ability to pay cash dividends also may be prohibited by future loan agreements.
 Consequently, investors must rely on sales of their common stock after price appreciation, which may never occur, as the only way to realize any future gains on their investment.
 Investors seeking cash dividends should not invest in our common stock.